nataliesstewart/nataliesstewart.github.io/index.md

 ---
 I'm running the up and coming <a href="/zygotop/">zygotop seminar</a>, an informal pedagogical seminar aimed at bridging the gap between the Kan seminar and <a href="https://math.mit.edu/topology/babytop/index.html">babytop</a>.

-Last year, I co-ran a <a href="/infty_one/">learning seminar on parts from Lurie's Higher Algebra</a>.